-- We advise you to exercise a high degree of caution on Male Island due to the possibility of civil unrest.
+- We advise you to exercise a high degree of caution on Malé Island due to the possibility of civil unrest.
 You should pay close attention to your personal security at all times.

 - Australia does not have an Embassy or Consulate in the Maldives.
 The Australian High Commission in Sri Lanka provides consular assistance to Australians in the Maldives.

 - See Travel Smart for general advice for all travellers.